open/close all folders

 - In one of the Thanksgiving episodes of Friends, Phoebe is asked what her worst Thanksgiving memory is.
 She recalls the time she was a nurse in World War One.

 - In one episode of The X-Files the [Something] Of The Week claims that she and Mulder were lovers in a previous life during The American Civil War.
-He goes under hypnosis and seems to not only confirm it but discovers its a full Reincarnation Romance where several of the important people in his life (friends, family, and even enemies) are always involved (Scully is usually his close friend or sibling, his sister is someone close who he loses every time, etc).
+He goes under hypnosis and seems to not only confirm it but discovers its a full Reincarnation Romance where several of the important people in his life (friends, family, and even enemies) are always involved (Scully is usually his close friend, sibling or his superior; his sister is someone close who he loses every time, etc).
 Unfortunately, their romance rarely goes happily, this encounter being no exception.

 - On Red Dwarf, Rimmer says that he once underwent hypnotic regression, and found out that in a past life he was Alexander the Great's chief eunuch.